-Entry Deadline: December 1, 2016
+Entry Deadline: December 1, 2020

-- Each entrant may submit up to five poems, up to two stories, up to creative nonfiction essays, and one play.
+- Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play.
 Entries must be typed in a standard 12-point black-type font (no script fonts).
 Entries in short fiction and creative nonfiction must be double-spaced.
 Entries may use global formatting (for example, first line indents) that can easily be changed to our template for publication.

 - Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
 One-act plays must be no longer than 30 pages and typed in the approved professional format.
 (See the “Formatting Guide” at http://www.samuelfrench.com.)